 This physic garden has its origins in neuroscience.
-It was created and is curated by a professor of Neurochemistry at the University of Newcastle and is directed by a PhD in pharmacognosy (the science of medicinal plants) specialising in aromatic plants for the brain.
-Dilston’s main focus is what plants can do for our brain and mind.
-It is grounded in modern herbal medicine and 21st century science and embraces sound evidence from a multidisciplinary and trans boundary perspective.
+Created by a professor of neurochemistry at the University of Newcastle and directed by a pharmacognosist (study of the science of medicinal plants) specialising in aromatic plants active in the brain, Dilston has a focus on botanical medicine for the brain and especially towards preventative medicine.
+It is grounded in modern plant medicine and science and embraces sound evidence from a multidisciplinary and trans-boundary perspective.

 The Physic Shop & Dispensary of Herbal Medicines

-Plants for health, Medicines and Cutting Edge Drugs
+Plants for health, medicine and cutting edge drugs

 Plants proven to boost mood, memory & sleep and reduce pain, stress & anxiety

 Inspiring Young Minds | Group, School, College and University Visits